 Boost Mobile uses the Telstra 4G Network, which is the most expansive in Australia, so you know you’re getting great coverage.
-You may recognise the brand from its numerous publicity efforts over the years, such as scented phones and extreme sports, which have seen Boost win over its fair share of customers at the cheaper end of the mobile market.
+Boost is also one of the few to use the full Telstra network, meaning you get the same coverage as if you were with Telstra.
+You may recognise Boost Mobile from its numerous publicity efforts over the years, such as scented phones and extreme sports, which have seen Boost win over its fair share of customers at the cheaper end of the mobile market.

 Of course, it’s not just its clever marketing campaigns that have attracted young people to Boost Mobile.
 Its prepaid phone plan products are seriously good value, at an affordable price.
 Following the launch of its ‘UNLTD’ unlimited plans a few years back, Boost has been a trailblazer for providing what customers want most – lots of data at cheap prices.